Manning's "n" For PVC Gravity Sewer Pipe

 Some specifications still require that "n" = 0.013 for the design of all sewer pipes.
 The reasoning is that all sewer pipes will eventually build up a layer of slime, so all pipe materials should use the same coefficient.

 It makes fiscal sense to take advantage of the engineering properties of all infrastructure materials.
-Pipeline designers could save significant capital funds by recognizing that PVC sewer pipe is smoother than competitive materials and that using "n" = 0.009 can result in smaller pipes, flatter slopes, and fewer pumping facilities.
+Pipeline designers could save significant capital funds by recognizing that PVC sewer pipe is smoother than competitive materials and that using "n" - 0.009 can result in smaller pipes, flatter slopes and fewer pumping facilities.can result in smaller pipes, flatter slopes, and fewer pumping facilities.

 References: "Flow Characteristics of PVC Sewer Pipe," Neale.
 L and Price, R. (1964); "Hydraulic Characteristics of PVC Pipe in Sanitary Sewers," R. Bishop and R. Jeppson (1978); Handbook of PVC Pipe.
 Uni-Bell (2013); "ls Slime the Great Hydraulic Equalizer!"
 C. Fisher (2004)